-Cities Crack Down On Food Delivery App Fees As Restaurants Struggle To Survive
+Restaurants Are Desperate — But You May Not Be Helping When You Use Delivery Apps

 A spokesperson for Postmates said in a statement that limiting commissions makes it harder to operate and "kills the whole industry's ability to provide the services restaurants need to stay open during this national emergency."

 Lawyer Gregory Frank is skeptical about this reasoning.
-Frank filed a federal lawsuit in Manhattan last month seeking class-action status accusing Grubhub, DoorDash, Postmates and Uber Eats of ripping off both customers and restaurants.
+Frank filed a federal lawsuit in Manhattan last month seeking class-action status accusing Grubhub, Doordash, Postmates and Uber Eats of ripping off both customers and restaurants.

-Frank points to a clause in the contracts restaurants and the food delivery apps agree to that prohibits owners from charging delivery customers more than people who dine in, even though delivery cost more.
+Frank points to a clause in the contracts restaurants and the food delivery apps agree to that prohibits owners from charging delivery customers more than people who dine in, even though delivery costs more.

 "By not forcing those purchasing on apps to bear the whole amount of the fees, instead forcing all menu prices to rise together, in-restaurant diners are effectively subsidizing Grubhub's high rates," said Frank, who argues such an arrangement is anti-competitive and illegal.